Android 3DS SDK

 SDK version

-Call this method to obtain the version of the SDK.
+Call this function to retrieve the version of the SDK.
 When called before initialising the SDK, it throws an SDKNotInitializedException exception.

 @Throws(